MATTHEW FURDYK

 This group allowed me to apply my knowledge and skills such as machine design, 3D Modelling, mechanics of materials, and system dynamics to a real-world scenario.
 This was a challenging and strenuous task.
 However, my partner and I worked extremely well together on this project and displayed excellent time management skills.
 My specific role in this project was bearing analysis and selection, stress concentration calculations, gear and shaft equation setup and assistance, and 3D modeling.

 This project really helped develop my communication and team prototyping skills.
-As well as 3D modeling, hands on manufacturing, and circuit design abilities.
-After review I would have used a gearing system, which was an original option, to prevent such an outcome.
-My specific role within this team was modeling assistance, directional control, motor and torque calculations, wiring and circuit layout, and suspension design.
+As well as 3D modeling, hands on manufacturing, and intricate/advanced machining processes.
+After review I would have used a better epoxy and jig system.
+My specific role within this team was 3D modeling, jig construction, panel machining, panel construction, system assembly, and system testing.

 Contact Me